buildpacks/spec/buildpack.md

 A **platform** is a system or software that orchestrates the lifecycle by invoking each lifecycle phase in order.

-A **process type** is a definition, provided by executable buildpacks during the build phase, of a process to launch at runtime.
+A **process definition** is a description, provided by component buildpacks during the build phase, of a process to launch at runtime.

-A **build plan** is a file used during detection, in which each executable buildpack may express the dependencies that it requires and the dependencies that it provides.
-A group of executable buildpacks will only pass detection if a valid build plan can be produced from the dependencies that all executable buildpacks in the group require and provide.
-A valid build plan is a plan where all required dependencies are provided in the necessary order, meaning that during the build phase, each executable buildpack will have its required dependencies provided by an executable buildpack that runs before it.

-A **buildpack plan** is a file unique to each executable buildpack, used during the build phase to communicate the dependencies that the executable buildpack is expected to provide.

 An **application directory** is a directory containing application source code.
-Executable buildpacks may make changes to the application directory during the build phase.
+Component buildpacks may make changes to the application directory during the build phase.

 A **layer** is a set of filesystem changes packaged according to the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/layer.md).

-A **layer directory** is a directory created by an executable buildpack that contains build and/or runtime dependencies, and can be used to configure the build and/or runtime environment.
+A **layer directory** is a directory created by a component buildpack that contains build and/or runtime dependencies, and can be used to configure the build and/or runtime environment.
 There are three **layer types**:
-  * a **launch layer** is added as a layer in the exported OCI image; it can be re-used on the next build (the lifecycle can avoid re-uploading it) if the executable buildpack that created the layer has the same requirements on the next build
+  * a **launch layer** is added as a layer in the exported OCI image; it can be re-used on the next build (the lifecycle can avoid re-uploading it) if the component buildpack that created the layer has the same requirements on the next build
   * a **cache layer** is saved to the cache and its contents may be restored on the next build
   * a **build layer** contains child directories with paths that are added to the environment (e.g., `PATH`, `LD_LIBRARY_PATH`, etc.) for subsequent buildpacks in the same build
 Any combination of the three layer types are valid for a particular layer directory.

 A **stack** is a contract, implemented by a **build image** and **run image**, that guarantees properties of the **build environment** and **app image**.
-The provided stack is communicated to executable buildpacks through the `CNB_STACK_ID` environment variable, enabling each executable buildpack to modify its behavior when executed on different stacks.
+The provided stack is communicated to component buildpacks through the `CNB_STACK_ID` environment variable, enabling each component buildpack to modify its behavior when executed on different stacks.

 A **mixin** is a named set of additions to a stack that can be used to make additive changes to the contract.
 Buildpacks can express their required mixins in `buildpack.toml`.